 - Any other tasks or duties as assigned.

-- 5+ years of demonstrated experience in supervision and program management in a crisis or homeless shelter.
+- Demonstrated experience in supervision and program management

 - Strong organizational, communication, interpersonal and presentation skills.

 - Ability to effectively lead and motivate staff through application of Agency values